13 Magical Things to Do in Nice in Winter (2024-2025)

 Address: Plassa Carlou Aubert, 06300 Nice

-Art lovers can quench their thirst for modern art at the Museum of Modern and Contemporary Art Nice, nestled in the very heart of the city.
+Art enthusiasts can quench their thirst for modern art at the Museum of Modern and Contemporary Art Nice, nestled in the very heart of the city.

 Museum of Modern and Contemporary Art Nice - EQRoy - Shutterstock